 My bio reads:

 I have 15 years of professional graphic design experience and have worked for nationally recognized clientele including the Centers for Disease Control Foundation, IBM Simpler and Kimberly Clark.
-I am ranked among the top 10% of freelancers on Upwork.
-I am both Top-Rated and Expert Vetted.”
+Also, I am ranked among the top 10% of freelancers on Upwork and am both Top-Rated and Expert Vetted.”

 You can view my full profile here.